 Our pediatric dental office exclusively uses digital x-rays (digital radiography) for all patient visits.
-Digital x-rays are commonly used at most offices but for pediatric practices it has many advantages.
+Digital x-rays are commonly used at most offices, but for pediatric practices it has particular advantages.

 Aside from the clear safety benefits, one of the other greatest assets to using digital x-rays is the same advantage digital cameras had over traditional cameras when they first came out: instantaneous review.

 Because the images can be immediately reviewed on a computer screen and expanded or highlighted to view particular areas, it makes for much more efficient diagnosis and input.
 We are able to magnify the digital x-ray to see areas that may be difficult to catch otherwise.

 Digital x-rays tend to have a higher dynamic range in the image, meaning that the difference between light and dark areas is more pronounced.
 This makes spotting small details easier.

 This allows us to show our patients what we’re seeing and explain things clearly so they can participate more directly in their oral health.

 It also makes storing the x-rays in the patient’s file much easier.
 The main example of this is any situation where information needs to be sent to another health professional, such as a specialist like a periodontist.

 Digital x-rays are captured much faster than x-rays that involve film.
 Thin phosphoric plate sensors are positioned inside your child’s mouth, which are smaller and easier for a child’s mouth.
 The small sensor, quick exposure and one-step processing makes digital x-rays safer and quicker for our staff and your child.
 Instead of using chemicals for development, a digital x-rays is captured instantly so we can immediately see your child’s x-ray.
 Another advantage when we are working with our young patients.

 Specific examples of how digital x-rays help in dentistry: